radius-project/docs/docs/content/getting-started-kubernetes/index.md

 ## 3. Clone and open the application

-{{< tabs "Codespaces" "non-Codespaces" >}}
+{{< tabs "Codespace" "Local machine" >}}

 {{% codetab %}}

-If you are using codespaces you should already have the application cloned locally.
+If you are using Codespaces you should already have the application cloned locally.
 Use the terminal to navigate to the `./demo/` directory:

 ```bash
 cd ./demo
 ```

 {{% /codetab %}}

 {{% codetab %}}
 Use the terminal to clone the `samples` repository locally and navigate to the `./samples/demo` directory: